enkidevs/curriculum/python/core/working-with-strings/efficient-concatenation-with-join.md

 ---
 ## Content

 Strings in Python are immutable.
 The advantage is that strings can be directly used as keys in dictionaries, and string copies can be shared among multiple variable bindings.
-But the disadvantage is that if you want to amend something in an existing string, then you have to create a new one.
+However, the disadvantage is that if you want to amend something in an existing string, then you have to create a new one.
 This leads to significant inefficiencies:

 Example: